-A recent New York Times article explained how the coronavirus has exposed inequality issues among students: “When they were all in the same dorms and eating the same dining hall food, the disparities in students’ backgrounds weren’t as clear as they are over video chat.”
+A New York Times article explained how the coronavirus exposed inequality issues among students: “When they were all in the same dorms and eating the same dining hall food, the disparities in students’ backgrounds weren’t as clear as they are over video chat.”
 A professor from Haverford College told the New York Times, “It’s as though you had a front-row view on American inequality and the ways in which it was disguised and papered over.”

 There’s also the issue of accessibility.
 Tools like Zoom make it time-consuming for instructors to include captions, and some instructors don’t even post Zoom recordings for students to review.
 This can create problems, especially for students with disabilities.

 According to Cyndi Wiley, digital accessibility coordinator for Iowa State University’s Information Technology Services, “Students who are deaf or hard of hearing, have low vision or are blind, those with learning disorders, . . . [and] students with mental illnesses or various other challenges, have been put on the backburner ‘en masse,’ as instructors scramble to transfer two months’ worth of teaching content to a digital format.”

 Asynchronous learning tools require careful planning and preparation but yield great benefits for both students and instructors.
 Some benefits include flexibility, convenience, and accessibility.